ONEOK Inc. (OKE) Shares Soar Above 1-Year High

 Conclusion

-To sum up, ONEOK Inc. (OKE) has seen a mixed performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+In summary, ONEOK Inc. (OKE) has had a mixed performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.